softwareconstruction240/softwareconstruction/chess/3-web-api/getting-started.md

 ## Setup Code Coverage Runner

 For this phase, you will write your own unit tests.
 The autograder will test your unit tests and run code coverage on your tests using the JaCoCo library.
-IntelliJ uses it's own coverage runner by default, but you can swap to JaCoCo by doing the following:
+IntelliJ uses its own coverage runner by default, but you can swap to JaCoCo by doing the following:

-1. Go to your IntelliJ settings
+1. Go to your IntelliJ settings.
-1. Click on `Build, Execution, Deployment`
+1. Click on `Build, Execution, Deployment`.
-1. Click on Coverage
+1. Click on `Coverage`.
-1. Where it says `Choose Coverage Runner`, click the dropdown box
+1. Where it says `Choose Coverage Runner`, click the dropdown box.
-1. Select JaCoCo
+1. Select `JaCoCo`.

 ![coverage runner](coverage-runner.gif)